rochus-keller/CspChan/Readme.md

 Pipe (https://github.com/cgaebel/pipe) is a C99 implementation of a thread-safe FIFO.
 The library is very well documented, but also more complex than the present one, and with more dynamic allocations (CspChan uses a simple fixed size ring buffer instead, like Go).
 The Pipe library has no select implementation, and adding one seems pretty complicated and requires changes to the library.

 The Chan library (https://github.com/tylertreat/chan) is a C implementation of Go channels and shares the same goals as the present library.
 There is even an implementation of Go select.
-The implementation is rather complex (assumingly too complex, with separate implementations for buffered and unbuffered channels) and also with more dynamic allocations than strictly necessary; apparently only non-blocking selects are supported (i.e. only Go selects with default); adding blocking selects would require significant changes to the library.
+The implementation is rather complex (with separate implementations for buffered and unbuffered channels) and also with more dynamic allocations than I would hope for; apparently only non-blocking selects are supported (i.e. only Go selects with default); adding blocking selects would require significant changes to the library.

 ## Support